2019 The State of Risk Oversight: An Overview of Enterprise Risk Management Practices - 10th Edition

 Here are highlights of some of the key findings:

-- Most respondents (60%) believe the volume and complexity of risks is increasing extensively over time.
+- Most respondents (59%) believe the volume and complexity of risks are increasing extensively over time.
+They are particularly concerned about risks related to talent, innovation, the economy, and their reputation and brand.

-- Two-thirds (65%) of organizations indicate they have recently experienced an operational surprise due to a risk they did not adequately anticipate.
+- 68% of organizations indicate they have recently experienced an operational surprise due to a risk they did not adequately anticipate.

-- Twenty-two percent of respondents describe their risk management as “mature” or “robust” with the perceived level of maturity declining over the past two years.
+- Twenty-three percent of respondents describe their risk management as “mature” or “robust” with the perceived level of maturity declining over the past two years.

-- Thirty-one percent of organizations (48% of the largest organizations) have complete ERM processes in place.
+- Thirty-one percent of organizations (54% of the largest organizations) report that they have complete ERM processes in place.

 - Less than 20% of organizations view their risk management process as providing important strategic advantage.

-- Only 29% of the organizations’ board of directors substantively discuss top risk exposures in a formal manner when they discuss the organization’s strategic plan.
+- Only 26% of the organizations report that their board substantively review top risk exposures in a formal manner when they discuss the organization’s strategic plan.

-- Forty-one percent (41%) of the respondents admit they are “not at all” or only “minimally” satisfied with the nature and extent of internal reporting of key risk indicators that might be useful for monitoring emerging risks by senior executives.
+- Forty-one percent of the respondents admit they are “not at all” or only “minimally” satisfied with the nature and extent of internal reporting of key risk indicators.

 Download Prior Year Reports